DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 The register will hold a reliable record of schools that participate in initial teacher training (ITT) and their relationships with accredited providers and academic years.
 These needs focus on what users are trying to achieve, not on how we might deliver it.
 They also show how RoPS supports other Becoming a teacher (BAT) services.

 RoPS concentrates on schools’ participation in ITT and school–provider relationships.
 It will align with [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) for school identity and with the [Register of training providers (RoTP)](https://register-of-training-providers.education.gov.uk/) for provider identity.
-Course choice and applying remain with Find teacher training courses and Apply for teacher training services, respectively.
+Course choice and application remain with Find teacher training courses (Find) and Apply for teacher training (Apply) services, respectively.

+## How we will validate these needs

+We will:

+- run research with DfE support, policy, funding and data teams to test usefulness, language and decision points
+- prototype a public view and test tasks with candidates and trainees if a public interface is in scope
+- hold joint sessions with BAT service teams to test API needs, update flows and dependencies
+- trace data from source systems, including Register trainee teachers (RTT), and check identifiers, provenance and the academic-year model
+- test audit trails, change history and exports with realistic records
+- define acceptance criteria and measures for each need, then revisit the list after each round of research

 ## DfE teams (support, policy, funding, data)